-- 1. The TServer section in the Annex tab of an ACD Queue. - 2.
-The TServer section in the Annex tab of a device representing an agent group (such as an ACD queue) - 3.
-The TServer section in the Annex tab of an agent - 4.
-The TServer section in the Annex tab of a device - 5.
-The TServer section of the application
+- 1. The TServer section in the Annex tab of the device representing the agent's group (such as an ACD queue). - 2.
+The TServer section in the Annex tab of an agent. - 3.
+The TServer section in the Annex tab of a device. - 4.
+The TServer section of the application.